-Prior to January 1, 2020, the allowances for doubtful accounts reflected our best estimates of probable losses inherent in our accounts receivable, contract assets, and unbilled receivables balances.
+Prior to January 1, 2020, the allowances for doubtful accounts reflected our best estimates of probable losses inherent in our accounts receivable and contract assets balances.
 The allowance determination was based on known troubled accounts, historical experience, and other currently available evidence.
 Uncollectible accounts receivable were written off against the allowance for doubtful accounts when all efforts to collect them have been exhausted.
 Recoveries were recognized when they were received.
-Actual collection losses may differ from our estimates and could be material to our consolidated financial position, results of operations, and cash flows.